RetailDAO/Docs/retail-DAO-docs/docs/Treasury_and_Budget_Management/Treasury_Overview.md

 1. Treasury is controlled by Aragon smart contracts :robot:
 2. Tokenholders will be able to submit proposals for on-chain voting
-3. A treasury team will coordinate to make proposals per budget period on periodic reward distributions.
-Once approved, funds will be sent to the multisig wallet that will handle distribution
+3. If it passes, the funds (Retail DAO tokens) will go straight to the proposer’s wallets and they will commence with whatever activity they proposed.
-4. If it passes, the funds (Retail DAO tokens) will go straight to the proposer’s wallets and they will commence with whatever activity they proposed
+4. A treasury team will coordinate to make proposals per budget period on periodic reward distributions.
+Once approved, funds will be sent to the multisig wallet that will handle distribution.